Chart Color Schemes

 Noraville's median age exceeds the national pattern

-The median age in Noraville is 42 years, which is significantly higher than Greater Sydney's average of 37 years and Australia's national average of 38 years.
-The age group of 55-64 years has a strong representation at 14.1% compared to Greater Sydney, while the 25-34 cohort is less prevalent at 10.1%.
-According to data from the post-2021 Census, the 75 to 84 age group has grown from 6.3% to 8.7% of the population, and the 15 to 24 cohort has increased from 10.8% to 12.7%.
-Conversely, the 25 to 34 cohort has declined from 12.4% to 10.1%.
-Population forecasts for the year 2041 indicate substantial demographic changes in Noraville.
-Leading this shift is the 75 to 84 age group, which is expected to grow by 44%, reaching a total of 374 people from its current figure of 259.
-Notably, the combined age groups of 65 and above will account for 53% of the total population growth, reflecting Noraville's aging demographic profile.
-In contrast, the age cohorts of 5 to 14 years and 0 to 4 years are expected to experience population declines.
+The median age in Noraville is 42 years, significantly higher than Greater Sydney's average of 37 years and Australia's 38 years.
+The 55-64 age group comprises 14.0% of the population, compared to Greater Sydney, while the 25-34 cohort makes up 10.1%.
+Post-2021 Census data shows the 75 to 84 age group grew from 6.3% to 8.6%, and the 15 to 24 cohort increased from 10.8% to 12.7%.
+Conversely, the 25 to 34 cohort declined from 12.4% to 10.1%.
+Population forecasts for 2041 indicate substantial demographic changes in Noraville.
+The 75 to 84 age group is projected to grow by 45%, reaching 372 people from 256.
+Notably, the combined 65+ age groups will account for 53% of total population growth, reflecting the area's aging demographic profile.
+In contrast, the 5 to 14 and 0 to 4 cohorts are expected to experience population declines.